0u812/rr-benchmarking/README.md

 python ./bench.py >../results.csv
 ```

-*ALL* models were run with the same tolerance parameters, which
+As both RoadRunner and Jarnac use species amounts (as opposed to concentrations) internally, *ALL* models were run with the same tolerance parameters, which
 are set in bench.py:
 ```
 absolute: 1.000000e-007